odea-project/qAlgorithms/report/discussion_tests.md

-# Discarded or Modified Tests:
+# Discarded or Modified Criteria:

 ## point within maxdist but not within maxdist + 1
 The test was removed due to not providing actionable, non-redundant